Expected values for SUSY hierarchies of Jaynes-Cummings Hamiltonian

-In a second step, we will consider also the evolution of the expected values of the quadrature operators $x_1= (a^+ + a^-)/2$ and $x_2= (a^- - a^+)/(2i)$.
+In a second step, we have considered also the evolution of the expected values of the quadrature operators $x_1= (a^+ + a^-)/2$ and $x_2= (a^- - a^+)/(2i)$.
 These operators are Hermitian, and therefore, their expected values are real.
 One of them describes the evolution of a `position operator', while the other is that of `momentum'.
 A representation of both quadrature operators is given in Fig.~\ref{fig11}.
-We have also included the evolution, when we choose a partner JC Hamiltonian and check that the behaviour follows the same track as the original $H_{\rm JC}$ Hamiltonian.
+We have also included the evolution, when we choose a partner JC Hamiltonian and check that the behaviour follows the same track as the original $H_{\rm JC}$ Hamiltonian but again there are no significant differences between SUSY and non SUSY partners.

 \sect{Conclusions}